 A Board of Zoning Appeals is created for the City of Leavenworth.
 Such Board shall consist of five members, all of whom shall be residents of the City of Leavenworth.
 Members shall be appointed by the Mayor with the consent of the City Commission.
-One of the members shall be a member of the Planning Commission.
 Appointments shall be made for three-year terms.
 Vacancies shall be filled by appointment for the unexpired term.
 Members of the Board shall serve without compensation.